danaad1/Ex2/README.md

 - **ERR_CYCLE**: A cycle error occurs if a formula directly or indirectly references the cell it resides in, causing an infinite loop.
 - **ERR_WRONG_FORM**: This error is triggered when a formula is malformed or contains illegal characters.

-## Testing & Validation

-The project uses **JUnit** for unit testing.
-The core components of the system, such as formula evaluation, cycle detection, and string parsing, are thoroughly tested.
-Make sure to run all tests before finalizing the implementation.

-To run the tests:
-1. Use the **JUnit** test runner in your IDE.
-2. Ensure all tests pass successfully before submitting.

-## Notes

-- **GitHub Repository:** The repository for this project is available on GitHub at [Ex2 Repository](https://github.com/yourusername/Ex2).
-- **Assignment Submission:** Submit your solution by including a link to your GitHub repository and a simple text file containing your student ID.
-- **Honesty Policy:** Ensure that the work submitted is your own.
-While discussing the assignment with peers is encouraged, do not share code or solutions.

-## License

-This project is licensed under the MIT License.

----

-Feel free to adjust any specifics, such as your GitHub username or project-related details, in the above README template.